daniel-harrison-cko/checkout-web-payment-demo/scripts/octopusAPIWrapper/README.md

     "GroupName": "WebPaymentDemo",
     // The name to be used from the Project "ProjectName": "Web Payment Demo",
-    // The project that wil be cloned from "BaseProjectName": "Fawry",
+    // The project that will be cloned from "BaseProjectName": "Fawry",
     // The targets that should be created, ie project for external "Targets" : [